optimusflow/KB/connections/connections-manager.md

 ## Multi-connect

 {% hint style="info" %}
-Quantower supports multiple connections simultaneously, but this function available for Premium License only
+OptimusFLOW supports multiple connections simultaneously, but this function available for Premium License only
 {% endhint %}